collapsed-stacks/startups/questions/681/what-are-the-best-means-to-reach-developer-communities-via-advertising.md

 - tagged: `advertising`
 - score: 3

-<p>We want to advertise our product for a special niches.
-For niche like doctors and similar "ground" occupations, it's pretty easy to realize how to approach to them. </p>
+We want to advertise our product for a special niches.
+For niche like doctors and similar "ground" occupations, it's pretty easy to realize how to approach to them.

-<p>But how can we best approach to the cloud community like developers?
-What is the best way to advertise product which has to be seen by a developer community? </p>
+But how can we best approach to the cloud community like developers?
+What is the best way to advertise product which has to be seen by a developer community?

-<p>For example, websites like StackOverflow would be ideal (if financially affordable) to place ads because this is where millions of programmers come each day. </p>
+For example, websites like StackOverflow would be ideal (if financially affordable) to place ads because this is where millions of programmers come each day.

 ## Answer 739